Níquel Náusea

-Níquel Náusea is the name of a comic strip created by Brazilian cartoonist Fernando Gonsales and of a character who appears in it.
+Níquel Náusea is the name of a comic strip created by Brazilian cartoonist Fernando Gonsales.
 The character is a rat (furthering the reference to Mickey Mouse on his name) who thinks up crazy plans for getting food, and expresses an ironic view of humanity.

 The spirit of the strip is sarcastic, and sometimes nonsensical.
 It first appeared in 1985 in the São Paulo newspaper Folha, when its creator won a contest for new comic artists.
 The strip is usually about animals.
 The episodes feature both one-time characters (from protozoans to dinosaurs), and a regular cast of characters, whose leader is Níquel Náusea.
 Humans also appear occasionally.